b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 > **Collection Policy**
 >
-> _The Church History Library collects materials by or about The Church of Jesus Christ of Latter-day Saints and its members.
+> *The Church History Library collects materials by or about The Church of Jesus Christ of Latter-day Saints and its members.
 These materials come from a wide spectrum of sources and represent numerous points of view.
-Users of the catalog should not assume that the Church or the Library endorses every item in the collection._
+Users of the catalog should not assume that the Church or the Library endorses every item in the collection.*

 lol. lmao.

 [churchofjesuschrist.org/media/publications](https://www.churchofjesuschrist.org/media/publications?lang=eng): Media publications.
 PDFs of scripture, proclamations, manuals, president teachings, etc

+[Utah Lighthouse Ministry](http://www.utlm.org/), abbreviated to UTLM.
+Looks to be the official site of Jerald & Sandra Tanner, two notorious critics of the LDS church's truth claims.
 ## Joseph Smith Papers Project

 Establish legitimacy of later sources: